iarroyof/describe_corpus/README.md

 It is pending adding semantic similarity labeling among snippets.
 This similarity is planned to be measured with respect to different semantic domains for each snippet (not uniquely a pairwise similarity, as in the case of existent SemEval datasets).
 Such a labeling is thought to be provided by using our semantic similarity annotation tool: https://github.com/iarroyof/define-semantic-annotation (any contribution is welcome.)

-## Remark.
+## Remark

 Not all text snippets contain definitions.
-Some of them are uniquely snippets containing definitional patterns (in the sense of the simplest regexs).
+Some of them are uniquely snippets containing definitional patterns (in the sense of the simplest regexs), which do not introduces concepts (semantically speaking) in aproximately 30% of the cases.